ekataglobal/solrcloud_manager/README.md

 Removes any replicas in a given collection that are not currently marked "active".
 A node doesn't have to be up for its replicas to be removed.
 WARNING: Replicas in the "recovering" state are not currently considered active.

-**waitactive**:
-This command returns when all replicas for the given node are active.
-No cluster changes are made.
-Useful as a mechanism for delaying other actions.
-For example, preventing a rolling restart from overstepping your replication factor.

-**backupindex**:
-For a given collection, save a copy of your index data onto the local disk of the nodes.
-This can protect you from user error like accidental deletion, but if you want to protect against hardware failure you'll still need a way to ship the backup copy off of the nodes somehow.
-Giving all your nodes a shared remote filesystem (ie, NFS) and specifying that as the backup directory would work.

-**restoreindex**:
-For a given collection, restore a backup created by this tool into that collection.
-Assumes the backup was created by this tool, and that the directory was a shared filesystem.

 **copycollection**:
 Provides a method for copying collection index data into another collection, even **across solrcloud clusters**!